Eligibility and Enrollment

 Payment of Fees

 Fees are to be paid in full by the appropriate due date.
 If this is not financially feasible, participants may pay the drop-in rate each day.
 No other method of fee payment or credit has been approved by the School Board.
 Children may not attend until the program fees are paid.
 Please make your checks payable to ROBERTS EDEP.
-A $20.00 fee will be charged for payments received after the due date!
 A separate check must be written for each cycle payment.
-Refer to your monthly EDEP magnet schedule for actual fee payment due dates.
+Refer to your monthly EDEP Fee Schedule for fee payment due dates.
 Children are signed up for specific days each session.
 All children must attend on their regularly scheduled days.
-Schedules are prearranged so days May not be traded or substituted.
+Schedules are prearranged so days may not be traded or substituted.
 No refunds are permitted after the first day of each session, except for the cases of prolonged illness (two weeks or longer) or family relocation.
 Parents must request the refund.
 The program does not provide itemized statements for tax purposes.
 Please keep your receipts for accurate records of your expenses.
-Receipts will be available 3 days after the checks have been submitted.
+Receipts are available immediately after your check is received.

 To achieve the goal of providing quality enrichment programs for children in an environment of cooperation and respect, all members of the Extended Day Enrichment Program staff utilize positive discipline practices.
 These policies and practices are consistent and conform to the school's discipline policy.
 If these discipline practices do not facilitate the appropriate behavior, the child's parents will be asked to join in a conference.
 If a student chooses not to, or cannot demonstrate appropriate behaviors within the program, their behavior will be interpreted to mean that the student does not have the desire to participate in the program.
 At such time, the student will leave the program at the request of the Extended Day Enrichment Program Director.
 Should it be deemed that the participant is capable, but chooses not to behave in an appropriate manner, no refund will be given.